rnietoe/Training/docs/AWS/AWS Architect.md

 * Lambda can be used for Infrastructure as Code
 * You can use JSON or YAML for Lambda templates.
 * The resources section is the only required field in Lambda templates.

+Pricing:

+* request pricing
+	* 1 million request per month free
+	* 0,20$ next million requests
+* duration pricing (how long lambda functions are executing for)
+	*  4000.000 gb-seconds per month free, up to 3,2 million seconds of compute time
+	* 0,00001667 for every GB second used thereafter
+* additional charges
+	* when using other AWS services

+#### Batch

+**`AWS Batch`** enables you to easily and efficiently run batch computing jobs of any scale on AWS using EC2 and EC2 Spot.

 ### Databases